 - Whenever possible, utilize a newer model that will feature the latest safety advancements, such as a five-point harness.
 Outdated models are less likely to offer adequate protection in a car accident, and they can also grow weaker over time (in fact, many feature expiration dates).

 - Follow the installation instructions as closely as possible (note that secondhand models are not likely to come with instructions – just another reason to invest in newer models).

 - If a car seat is visibly damaged, cracked, or features any other flaws, you should replace it.

 - Never use a car seat that was recalled.
 You can check the last decade of recalled models on The National Highway Traffic Safety Administration’s website.

 Rear-Facing Car Seat

-Infants should be cozily installed in a rear-facing car seat until they reach at least 1 year of age.
-Research has shown that rear-facing seats are the absolute safest option for delicate newborns, and should be used for as long as possible, which for some car seats may be up to age 3.
+Infants should be cozily installed in a rear-facing car seat until they reach at least one year of age.
+Research has shown that rear-facing seats are the absolute safest option for delicate newborns and should be used for as long as possible, which for some car seats may be up to age 3.
 To find out the weight and height restrictions for your rear-facing car seat, check with the manufacturer of your seat.